What Is Choline Chloride in Dog Food? Is It Safe?

 Simply put, choline chloride is a salt.
 Choline is an organic compound that occurs naturally.
 It’s an essential nutrient that is present in some foods.
 Choline can also be produced in a laboratory setting, and choline chloride is industrially produced in large quantities.

 Choline chloride is most often used in animal feed.
 Though it is more frequently seen in chicken feed, it is also in dog food.
-Its purpose is to provide necessary electrolytes and nutrients to promote growth and is part of the vitamin B family.
+It provides necessary electrolytes and nutrients to promote growth and is part of the vitamin B family.

-Outside of animal feed, choline chloride can also be found in several other products, including infant formula, pharmaceuticals, and hydraulic fracturing.
+Outside of animal feed, choline chloride is also in several other products, including infant formulas, pharmaceuticals, and hydraulic fracturing.

 Is It Safe if Choline Chloride Is in My Dog’s Food?

-However, it is important to note that natural forms of choline, such as the phosphatidylcholine from krill, are preferred and more efficient in raising blood choline concentrations than synthetic choline chloride.
+However, natural forms of choline, such as the phosphatidylcholine from krill, are preferred and more efficient in raising blood choline concentrations than synthetic choline chloride.

 What Happens if My Dog Has a Choline Deficiency?

-If your dog does not receive enough choline in its diet, it can lead to several complications.
-Without sufficient choline, your dog can experience increased cholesterol levels and increased liver enzyme activity, present vomit, and even develop fatty liver disease, a rare condition in dogs.
+If your dog does not receive enough choline in their diet, it can lead to several complications.
+Without sufficient choline, your dog can experience increased cholesterol levels and liver enzyme activity, vomit, and even develop fatty liver disease, a rare condition in dogs.

 Fatty liver disease can lead to significant weight loss, decreased appetite, jaundice, diarrhea, and depression.